dnsimple/dnsimple-developer/content/sandbox.markdown

 ---
-title: Sandbox
+title: Sandbox Environment
-excerpt: Welcome to DNSimple.
-This page explains our sandbox environment.
-Enjoy low cost hosted DNS services, an easy to use web interface, and REST API.
+excerpt: We maintain an isolated test site, we highly recommend testing against our sandbox environment before using our production environment.
 ---

-# Sandbox
+# Sandbox Environment

 * TOC
 {:toc}